Dyresty/sensor_data_fusion/README.md

 # Sensor Data Fusion
-Grid Map ROS Exercise to generate a grid map using the data from an laser scanner, using a probabilistic approach for calculate the occupancy probability.
+Grid Map ROS Exercise to generate a grid map using the data from an laser scanner, using a probabilistic approach for calculating the occupancy probability.

 ## Goals of the exercise
 - [x] Generation of a chess board as grid map  (completed)